Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Conclusion

 \section{Conclusion}

-In this paper, we have established the relationship between different favorite regularity conditions under the class of $\rho$-weakly convex functions.
-This result is beneficial in analysis and design of various first-order algorithm.
-We have also presented simple and clear proofs for the (inexact) PPM which makes the analysis of the (inexact) PPM more accessible to new readers.
-We believe these results will facilitate algorithm development in nonsmooth optimization.
-We are particularly interested in further applications in large-scale conic optimization \citep{zheng2021chordal}.
+In this paper, we have established the relationship between different regularity conditions under the class of $\rho$-weakly convex functions (see \cref{prop:QG-EB-PL}).
+The result shows that, in the class of $\rho$-weakly convex functions, {strong convexity} implies {restricted secant inequality}, which in turn implies {error bound}.
+Meanwhile, {error bound} and {Polyak-Łojasiewicz inequality} are equivalent, and any of them implies {quadratic growth}.
+If a $\rho$-weakly convex function satisfies {quadratic growth} and the quadratic growth constant satisfies $\muq > \rho$, then all these four properties: {restricted secant inequality}, {error bound}, {Polyak-Łojasiewicz inequality}, and {quadratic growth}, become equivalent.
+Unlike previous results in the literature, our result goes beyond smoothness and convexity, benefiting the analysis of various iterative algorithms.

-\acks{This work is supported in part by NSF ECCS-2154650 and in part by NSF CMMI-2320697. }
+We have also presented simple and modular proofs for the exact PPM for both convex and weakly convex functions which makes the analysis of the exact PPM more accessible (see \cref{thm-linear,thm:linear-weakly}).
+In the setting of inexact PPM, we first clarified the subtly in terms of inexactness and infeasibility, and then established the linear convergence of inexact PPM when the inexactness is controlled properly for convex optimization (see \cref{thm-linear-inexact}).
+The numerical experiments also validate our theoretical findings.
+We believe these results on (inexact) PPM will facilitate algorithm development in nonsmooth optimization, and we are particularly interested in further applications in large-scale conic optimization \cite{zheng2021chordal,zheng2020chordal}.